SixLabors/docs/articles/fonts/textlayout.md

 - [`LineSpacing`](xref:SixLabors.Fonts.TextOptions.LineSpacing) multiplies the line height.
 - [`TabWidth`](xref:SixLabors.Fonts.TextOptions.TabWidth) controls tab stops in space units.
 - [`KerningMode`](xref:SixLabors.Fonts.TextOptions.KerningMode) enables, disables, or lets the engine decide about font-provided kerning during shaping.
-- [`Tracking`](xref:SixLabors.Fonts.TextOptions.Tracking) applies uniform letter-spacing and is measured in em.
+- [`Tracking`](xref:SixLabors.Fonts.TextOptions.Tracking) adds uniform spacing after each rendered grapheme.
+It is measured in em, so `0.02F` adds 2% of the current em size; it is not a multiplier like `LineSpacing`.
 - [`HintingMode`](xref:SixLabors.Fonts.TextOptions.HintingMode) is separate from shaping and controls TrueType grid fitting for the current size and DPI.

 ```csharp